 Paperback Rider returns

-Oak Park's Book Bike has hit the road for a third glorious season of cruising the streets of Oak Park!
+Oak Park's Book Bike is now on the road for a third glorious season, cruising the streets of Oak Park!
 Affectionately nicknamed "Paperback Rider" in 2015’s community-driven naming campaign, the three-wheeled mobile library delivers resources and good cheer throughout the area, improving access to materials.

 In 2016, the Book Bike visited 12 block parties, 14 school activities, and 35 community events.
 Where is it headed this year?
 Request a Book Bike visit, and we could be making an appearance at your next event.